Vietnamese diaspora: Norway

 An estimated 21,700 ethnic Vietnamese live in Norway as of 2014, and the country has hosted a Vietnamese community since refugee arrivals after the end of the Vietnam War in 1975.
-The Vietnamese are considered among the best integrated non-Western immigrant groups in Norway, with high rates of Norwegian citizenship among immigrants and success rates in education on par with those of ethnic Norwegians.
+The Vietnamese are considered among the best integrated non-Western immigrant groups in Norway, with higher rates of Norwegian citizenship among immigrants and success rates in education on par with those of ethnic Norwegians.

 Netherlands

 About 19,000 ethnic Vietnamese reside in the Netherlands according to a 2010 estimate.
 The community largely consists of South Vietnamese refugees who first arrived in 1978.
-A much smaller number of North Vietnamese workers also arrived from eastern Europe after the fall of the Berlin Wall.
+A smaller number of North Vietnamese workers arrived from eastern Europe after the fall of the Berlin Wall.

 Bulgaria

 An estimated 2,600 ethnic Vietnamese live in Bulgaria according to a 2015 estimate.

-Under international agreements in 1980, Bulgaria and other Warsaw Pact members accepted Vietnamese guest workers who were sponsored by the communist government into the country as a relatively inexpensive manual labour workforce.
-At one point, over 35,000 Vietnamese people worked in Bulgaria between 1980 and 1991 and many Vietnamese students completed their higher education at various Bulgarian universities.
+Under international agreements in 1980, Bulgaria and other Warsaw Pact members accepted Vietnamese guest workers who were sponsored by the communist government into the country as a manual labour workforce.
+At one point, over 35,000 Vietnamese people worked in Bulgaria between 1980 and 1991 and some Vietnamese students completed their higher education at Bulgarian universities.

 South Korea

 As of 2011, there were over 110,000 ethnic Vietnamese people in South Korea, making them the second largest minority group in the country.
 Vietnamese in South Korea consist mainly of migrant workers and women introduced to South Korean husbands through marriage agencies.
-In the 13th century, several thousand Vietnamese fled to Korea after the overthrow of the Vietnamese Lý dynasty, where they were received by King Gojong of Goryeo.
+In the 13th century, thousands of Vietnamese fled to Korea after the overthrow of the Vietnamese Lý dynasty, where they were received by King Gojong of Goryeo.

 Malaysia

-The Fall of Saigon in 1975 at the end of the Vietnam War saw many Vietnamese refugees escaping by boats to Malaysia.
+The Fall of Saigon in 1975 at the end of the Vietnam War saw some Vietnamese refugees escaping by boats to Malaysia.
 The first refugee boat arrived in Malaysia in May 1975, carrying 47 people.
-A refugee camp was established later at Pulau Bidong in August 1978 with assistance of the United Nations and became a major refugee processing center for Vietnamese seeking residency in other countries.
-While a very small number of Vietnamese refugees settled in Malaysia, the majority of Vietnamese in Malaysia consist of skilled and semi-skilled workers who arrived during the 1990s as economic cooperation between Vietnam and Malaysia increased.
+A refugee camp was established later at Pulau Bidong in August 1978 with assistance of the United Nations and became a refugee processing center for Vietnamese seeking residency in other countries.
+The majority of Vietnamese in Malaysia consist of skilled and semi-skilled workers who arrived during the 1990s as economic cooperation between Vietnam and Malaysia increased.

 Taiwan

-Vietnamese form one of the largest foreign ethnic groups in Taiwan, with a resident population of around 200,000, including students and migrant workers.
+Of the foreign ethnic groups in Taiwan, Vietnamese has a resident population of around 200,000, including students and migrant workers.
 Vietnamese in Taiwan largely arrived as workers in the manufacturing industry or as domestic helpers.
-There are also a large number of Vietnamese women married to Taiwanese men through international matchmaking services in Vietnam, despite the illegality of such services in the country.
+There are Vietnamese women married to Taiwanese men through international matchmaking services in Vietnam, while there is the illegality of such services in the country.